 The children work through a structured programme with a learning assistant either on a one to one basis or in a small group on a weekly basis.
 The children are encouraged to use their senses to learn the letter-sound relationship.
 Looking and saying as well as hearing and writing reinforce the learning.
 Wooden letters are used which allow the child to feel the shape of the letter and link this to speaking and hearing the sound.

 Precision Teaching is an intense teaching method that can be used to increase a child's proficiency in number facts or to accelerate their progress in word reading and spelling skills.
 The method aims to help a child recall the targeted facts in order to be able to apply them independently in class.
 It has been shown to be effective in helping children acquire or maintain automatic skills in their learning.

-1stClass@Number2 is a maths intervention for children, predominantly in lower Key Stage 2, and is additional to the child's daily maths lessons.
+1stClass@Number2 is a maths intervention for children, in Year 2 and in lower Key Stage 2, and is additional to the child's daily maths lessons.
 It is delivered by a trained learning assistant to a small group of children in 30 lessons over about 10 weeks.